-There were no material contracts of the Company or its subsidiaries involving the interests, direct or deemed, of the Managing Director or any Director or controlling Shareholders (as defined in the SGX-ST Listing Manual), either still subsisting at the end of the financial year ended 31 May 2008.
+There were no material contracts of the Company or its subsidiaries involving the interests, direct or deemed, of the Managing Director or any Director or controlling Shareholders (as defined in the SGX-ST Listing Manual), either still subsisting at the end of the financial year ended 31 May 2009.

-8. Interested Person Transactions
+8. Interested Persons Transactions

-The Company has established procedures to ensure that all transactions with interested persons are reported in a timely manner to the AC and that such transactions are carried out at arm's length and on normal commercial terms and will not be prejudicial to the interests of the company, its subsidiaries and its minority Shareholders.
-Our AC will review and approve all interested person transactions as defined by the SGX-ST Listing Manual.
+The Company has established procedures to ensure that all transactions with interested persons are reported in a timely manner to the AC and that such transactions are carried out at arms' length and on normal commercial terms and will not be prejudicial to the interests of the Company, its subsidiaries and its minority Shareholders.
+The AC will review and approve all interested person transactions as defined by the SGX-ST Listing Manual.

-Name of interested person and description of transaction Aggregate value of all interested person transactions during the financial year under review (excluding transactions less than \$\$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) Aggregate value of all interested person transactions conducted under shareholders' mandate pursuant to Rule 920 (excluding transactions less than \$\$100,000) Interested Person Description FY2008 HK\$'000 FY2007 HK\$'000 FY2008 HK\$'000 FY2007 HK\$'000 So Tat Chiu (note) Consultancy fee Rent-free accommodation 385 420
+Name of intere description of ested person and transaction Aggregate value of all interested person transactions during the financial year under review (excluding transactions less than \$\$100,000 and transactions conducted under shareholders' mandate pursuant to Rule 920) Aggregate value of all interested person transactions conducted under shareholders' mandate pursuant to Rule 920 (excluding transactions less than \$\$100,000) Interested person Description FY2009 HK\$'000 FY2008 HK\$'000 FY2009 HK\$'000 FY2008 HK\$'000 So Tat Chiu (note) Consultancy fee Rental income 453 (308) 385 - Rent-free accommodation 420 -